Chislevah/Capstone-Sales-Data-Analysis/README.md

 - Using a pie chart visualize order by quantity.

 #### SQL Data Analysis Report and Presentataion
 The idea was to create a fresh data base for my project, but then I changed my mind against it since we already had a database solely for anything that involved the incubator hub LITA.
-I then selected a new query since I was going to be running a fresh analysis on a fresh set of data.
+After choosing the database to work on, I then selected a new query since I was going to be running a fresh analysis on a fresh set of data.
 The next phase was to import my data into my SQL server.
-To do this I had to convert my excel file into a CSV format (command delimited) to convert the excel workbook into a CSV format is easy.
+To do this I had to convert my excel file into a CSV format (command delimited).
+To convert the excel workbook into a CSV format is easy.
+Just;
 1. Go to your file on excel,
 2. Select save as
 3. Change the file name if necessary